 I am confident that with her experience as a leader in innovation, her strong track record in the agrifood sector and her international background, Paola is very well suited to bring our joint mission of shaping the of food together to the next level.

 On a personal note, I very much look forward to working with Paola.
 She has a fresh, novel way of thinking and brings along new and most relevant unexplored networks.
 Last but not least, Paola inspires with her openness, willingness to share and learn, and drive to go above and beyond to bring about collaborative action.
 Turning thoughts and ambitions into practice.

 Another step in shaping the future of food together!

 Marjolein Brasz, CEO Foodvalley

-Paola about her role as Lead Global Connections
+Paola about her role as Lead Global Collaborations

 To accelerate innovation in the food sector, new collaborative approaches are required, such as sharing learnings and best practices, leveraging each other’s experiences, defining ideas on how to solve strategic challenges.

 To achieve this mutual support and collaborative action, networks are vital.
 It is at the community level that implementation of innovative solutions takes place, where theory can become practice; this is one of the strengths of Foodvalley.